Morden Investing $600,000 In Recreation

 The City of Morden will be allocating more than half a million dollars towards building new sports fields in 2019.

 The new fields will be located on a 40 acre parcel of land located in the city's northwest end.
+While planning is still underway, the project may include a soccer field.

 "We've had that property for a number of years but it always comes down to having the money," said Morden Mayor Ken Wiebe.